HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_to_8.x.md

 ```

 Once this is done, log in to your HCL Connections 8 installation, just to confirm that all is fine.

+### Thumbnail fix for Connections Docs after upgrade
+Thumbnails may not be generated after Connections is upgraded.
+If `com.ibm.connections.spi.events.EventHandlerInitException` exceptions are found in the WebSphere server log, follow the fix in the [FAQ](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/FAQ.md#docs-thumbnails-stop-working-after-upgrading-connections-how-to-fix-that).

 ## Final words